Rebeccaislw/WeiLi/_pages/about.md

 Project Experiences
 ======
-- 01/2023-09/2023, **Project**：Comprehensive Treatment and Control Strategy of Groundwater Overexploitation -**Founder**: Peking university, Renmin university of China, and Ministry of Science and Technology of the People’s Republic of China
+- 01/2023-09/2023, **Project**：Comprehensive Treatment and Control Strategy of Groundwater Overexploitation
+  - **Founder**: Peking university, Renmin university of China, and Ministry of Science and Technology of the People’s Republic of China
     - Coordinated with local village cadres as one of team leaders
     - Participated in the household survey of seven villages in Hebei Province, China

-- 01/2019-02/2021, **Project**：Short-term Forecast and Analysis of Agricultural Product Market Prices -**Founder**: Ministry of Agriculture and Rural Affairs of the People’s Republic of China
+- 01/2019-02/2021, **Project**：Short-term Forecast and Analysis of Agricultural Product Market Prices
+  - **Founder**: Ministry of Agriculture and Rural Affairs of the People’s Republic of China
     - Used the time series model to forecast the major agricultural products’ price in China
     - Developed the Self-adaptable Short-term Agricultural Prices Prediction System (SSAPP)
     - Wrote four semi-annual reports